iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 trying to find the best solution.
 Notice that even for finite states and horizon, this may be prohibitively expensive since the possible candidates grow exponentially with the time steps.
-Any practical method will to take into account how this class of problems naturally breaks apart into separate stages.
+Any practical method will take into account how this class of problems naturally breaks apart into separate stages.

 Our approach will involve the famous _Bellman principle of optimality_,